skippyr/libtdk/DOCS.md

 - It uses byte oriented functions and operator overloadings from the standard library for UTF-8 encoding support.
 Thus, all standard streams must be kept unoriented or under that same orientation.
 Do not use wide character functions.

+- It does not changes the Window encoding.
+You need to perform that change manually by using the [`SetConsoleOutputCP`](https://learn.microsoft.com/en-us/windows/console/setconsoleoutputcp) function with code page [`CP_UTF8`](https://learn.microsoft.com/en-us/windows/win32/intl/code-page-identifiers) at the start of your program in order to write UTF-8 graphemes.

 - It does not provide full resets of terminal properties.
-Do not manipulate them manually.
+Do not manipulate them manually, unless you know what you are doing.

 ## ❡ Namespace